JuliaPluto/PlutoSliderServer.jl/README.md

 If the configuration file (`PlutoDeployment.toml`) changes, PlutoSliderServer will detect a change in configuration and shut down.
 Because we set up our service using `systemctl`, the server will automatically restart!
 (With the new settings)

----

-TBA: There will be a simple 1.2.3. checklist to get this running on heroku for your own repository.
-It is designed to be used in a **containerized** environment (such as heroku, docker, digitalocean apps, ...), in a **push to deploy** setting.

 # Similar/alternative packages